-A classic chevron looks great in a scarf design and is quite easy to work up!
-If you can single crochet then you can make this chevron stitch pattern.
+A classic chevron looks great in a scarf design and is straightforward to work up!
+If you can single crochet, then you can make this chevron stitch pattern.

 Take a peek at this chevron stitch scarf pattern to see how modern and beautiful it looks.

-The puff crochet stitch is quite easy to crochet a scarf with looks similar to a bobble stitch.
-If you want a thick textured scarf this is the stitch for you!
+The puff crochet stitch is easy to crochet a scarf with, looks similar to a bobble stitch.
+If you want a thick textured scarf, this is the stitch for you!

 Take a look at this puff stitch crochet scarf to try your hand at it!